The Italian Food Bucket List: 32 Italian Dishes You Need to Try

 This feels like the kind of soup you’d have on a cold autumn day.
 And when it’s packed with yummy ingredients, that just makes it even more of a comfort food.

-I mean, with cheese, eggs, and tortellini, how do you even go wrong?
+I mean, with cheese, eggs, and breadcrumbs, how do you even go wrong?
 Like this all sounds so incredibly good!
 I could also just imagine paring this with freshly baked bread. ❤️

 Stracciatella Soup Recipe